 When You Were in the Hospital

-A catheter was inserted into an artery in your groin or your arm.
+A catheter was inserted into an artery in your groin or arm.
 Then it was carefully guided up to your heart.
-Once it reached your heart, the catheter was placed into 2 different arteries that deliver blood to your heart.
+Once it reached your heart, the catheter was placed into the arteries that deliver blood to your heart.
 Then contrast dye was injected.
-The dye allowed your doctor to see any areas in your coronary arteries that were blocked.
+The dye allowed your doctor to see any areas in your coronary arteries that were blocked or narrowed.

 If you had a blockage, you may have had angioplasty and a stent placed in your heart during the procedure.

 You may feel pain in your groin or arm where the catheter was placed.
 You may also have some bruising around and below the incision that was made to insert the catheter.

 In general, people who have angioplasty can walk around within 6 hours after the procedure.
 Complete recovery takes a week or less.
 Keep the area where the catheter was inserted dry for 24 to 48 hours.
 If the catheter was inserted into your arm, recovery is often faster.

 If the doctor put the catheter in through your groin:

 - Walking short distances on a flat surface is okay.
 Limit going up and down stairs to around twice a day for the first 2 to 3 days.

 - Do NOT do yard work, drive, squat lift heavy objects, or play sports for at least 2 days, or until your health care provider tells you it is okay.